Official partner of:

 Video 0: Introduction

-In the first video, I'd like to welcome you and give you an overview of what to expect.
-As an experienced podcaster and podcast producer, I developed this course to give you an easy introduction to podcasting.
+In the first video, I would like to welcome you and give you an overview of what to expect.
+As an experienced podcaster and podcast producer, I have developed this course to give you an easy introduction to podcasting.

 Video 1: Concept

-In this video, I provide insight into the conception of a podcast.
-I explain the basic questions you should ask yourself when developing a podcast concept.
+In this video, I provide insight into the process of designing a podcast.
+I explain the fundamental questions you should ask yourself in order to develop a podcast concept.

 Video 2: Riverside.fm

-In this video, I demonstrate how to record podcasts with Riverside.fm.
-I explain the different plans and features of Riverside.fm and then go over setting up the studio.
-I show you how to log in, configure the settings, and enter the studio.
-I then explain the preparations that should be made before recording and how to make a test recording.
-After that, I go over how to check the recording quality and show you how to edit the recording, adjust the audio track, and edit the transcript.
-Finally, I explain how to edit the episode, add an intro and outro, and export and publish the recording.
+In this video, I show you how to record podcasts with Riverside.fm.
+I explain the different plans and features of Riverside.fm and then go into detail about setting up the studio.
+I show you how to sign up, configure the settings, and enter the studio.
+Next, I explain the preparations that should be made before recording and how to make a test recording.
+Then I discuss checking the recording quality and show you how to edit the recording, adjust the audio track, and edit the transcript.
+Finally, I explain how to cut the episode, add an intro and outro, and export and publish the recording.

 Video 3: Spotify for Podcasters

-In this video, I'll show you how to host and publish your own podcast on Spotify for Podcasters.
-I'll explain the benefits of Spotify for Podcasters and demonstrate the sign-up process.
-I'll then provide an overview of Spotify for Podcasters' features, including analytics and growth metrics.
-I'll also show you how to create a new episode and add interactive elements like Q&A and polls.
-I'll explain podcast settings and how to make the podcast available on other platforms.
-Finally, I'll show you how to create and upload podcast cover art.
+In this video, I show you how to host and publish your own podcast on Spotify for Podcasters.
+I explain the benefits of Spotify for Podcasters and walk you through the sign-up process.
+I then give an overview of Spotify for Podcasters' features, including analytics and growth metrics.
+I also show you how to create a new episode and add interactive elements such as Q&A and polls.
+I explain the podcast settings and how to make your podcast available on other platforms.
+Finally, I show you how to create and upload a podcast cover.

 Video 4: Canva.com

-In this video, I demonstrate how to create a podcast cover with Canva.
-Canva is a browser-based platform with numerous templates and design options.
+In this video, I show you how to create a podcast cover using Canva.
+Canva is a browser-based platform with lots of templates and design options.
 I explain how to use templates and customize them.
-I also provide design tips for an attractive podcast cover.
-I then show you step-by-step how to create and download a podcast cover with Canva.
-Finally, I explain how to upload the cover to Spotify and provide an overview of the next steps after creating the cover.
+I also give design tips for an appealing podcast cover.
+Then I show you step by step how to create and download a podcast cover using Canva.
+Finally, I explain how to upload the cover to Spotify and give an overview of further steps after creating the cover.

-In this video, I demonstrate how to convert a pre-recorded video podcast with Riverside.fm into social media posts.
-I then go over the creation of social media content and show how to customize the Riverside.fm editor.
-I also demonstrate selecting and editing content, as well as correcting and exporting the video.
+In this video, I show you how to convert a video podcast already recorded with Riverside.fm into social media posts.
+I then go into creating social media content and show you how to customize the Riverside.fm editor.
+I also demonstrate how to select and edit the content, as well as how to correct and export the video.

 Video 6: Conclusion

-Congratulations, you've finished all the videos!
-Now the real work begins.
-Immerse yourself in the content and experiment, like a young bird taking flight for the first time.
-Write down your questions and feel free to contact me to answer them.
-I'll be your podcast coach and look forward to your results.
-Take care and enjoy podcasting!
+Congratulations, you've made it through all the videos!
+Now the real work begins for you.
+Take a close look at the content and try it out for yourself, like a young bird flying for the first time.
+Write down your questions and feel free to contact me to clarify them.
+I am here to support you as your podcast coach and look forward to seeing your results.
+Take care and have fun podcasting!
 See you soon, Wolfgang.

 Excellent